Kostiantyn Stohnyi: Career

 In 2009 another Stohnyi 's author project was launched on ICTV – The Country Must Know.

-The greatest fame to Kostiantyn Stognii's studio ZH.A.R.A. was brought by documentaries, shot in the hot spots of the world, following the traces of global and resonant events: seizure of hostages in Moscow theatre on Dubrovka, fall of shuttle, mortal tsunami in Thailand, SARS epidemic, emancipation of the pirates-captured ship Faina.
-And also the tapes, shot in the areas of combat operations: Kosovo, Transdniestria, Iraq, Pankisskoe ravine (the border of Georgia and Chechnya), Somalia, Afghanistan.
+Kostiantyn Stognii's studio came into limelight due to ZH.A.R.A. documentaries, shot in the hot spots of the world, following the traces of global events: seizure of hostages in Moscow theatre on Dubrovka, fall of shuttle, mortal tsunami in Thailand, SARS epidemic, emancipation of the pirates-captured ship Faina, including the tapes, shot in the areas of combat operations: Kosovo, Transdniestria, Iraq, Pankisskoe ravine (the border of Georgia and Chechnya), Somalia, Afghanistan.

 Since the year 2003 Stohnyi has been an author of documentaries.
 During this period of time he has created 58 documentary projects, such as: